KaleabIsDoneWithJava/KaleabIsDoneWithJava/README.md

 # 💫 About Me:
-Currently polishing my React & React Native skills.<br>If you have an intriguing project you'd want to collaborate on, I have a team.
+I build products for founders.<br>Currently polishing my React & React Native skills.<br>If you have an intriguing project you'd want to collaborate on, I have a team.
 Let's talk.

 ## 🌐 Socials: